 Weekly Featured Posts

-My favorite practical posts from last week’s hop:
+My favorite practical post from last week’s hop:

 Our Simple Blog Hop Guidelines